Method Detection Limit

 The MDL procedure now uses method blanks to calculate an MDL, in addition to the spiked samples that have always been used to calculate the MDL.
 As a result, the new definition of the MDL is:

 "The method detection limit (MDL) is defined as the minimum measured concentration of a substance that can be reported with 99% confidence that the measured concentration is distinguishable from method blank results."

-To walk you through these changes to the method detection limit, Element has create a white paper which explains what has changes and how these changes effect you.
+To walk you through these changes to the method detection limit, Element has created a white paper which details the changes and how they affect you.

 More from Element

 Find out how Element's chemistry teams work with our customers to identify the contents, composition and quality of materials they develop and manufacture.